-Affordable Housing is a lesser known segment of our product offering.
-It is available to low to moderate income earners, who are working but may find it difficult to afford housing in the private rental market.
+Affordable Housing is a product available to low to moderate income earners, who are working but may find it difficult to afford housing in the private rental market.
 It aims to relieve rental stress and support households that have the potential for income growth or home ownership in the medium-term.

 Why does Affordable Housing exist?